Here are some pictures of 1/4" Ford Blue with Reflective on top.

 pour lava rock and pull burner to the top

-Ford Blue with Ford Blue Reflective
+Ford Blue Base Glass with Ford Blue Reflective Base Glass

 Again this is how most fireplaces look after you remove the doors and or screens